x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-legacy-hybrid-public-folders.md

 A Microsoft 365 or Office 365 mailbox that is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access on-premises public folders.

-You can use following command to identify such mailboxes:
+You can use the following command to identify such mailboxes:

 ```PowerShell
 Get-Mailbox |?{$_.IsDirSynced -eq $false}